FUEL4EP/oekoFEN_Spy_for_oekoFEN_Smart_XS_pellets_heating/README.md

 - adapt the retention period to your needs

+## Freeze of Raspberry Pi due to a buggy Grafana upgrade

+- some grafana updates are causing a freeze of the Raspberry Pi, e.g. Grafana 10.2.0
+- in this case, restart the Raspberry Pi with a power cycle and login by ssh
+- then dowwngrade to a working grafana version, e.g. by

+> sudo apt install grafana=10.0.3

 ## Some recommendations for settings of the Oekofen Smart XS pellets heating
 - the initial settings of my freshly installed Oekofen Smart XS pellets heating resulted in too many unnecessary ignitions
 - for a minimum number of ignitions in winter mode, the following parameter settings turned out to be effective **for my system**: